Attention - Preorders for our Nambu "Tensei" Carbine go live on November 7th at 9:00 PM CST

 Halfway through the design process, we uprooted our lives in California and set sail for Rosenberg, Texas, and it took a couple months of settling in before any work picked up again.

 While we were hoping for a release date by or before SHOT Show 2025, unfortunately we were hit with a number of setbacks once we landed in Texas.
-We're now aiming for a release around June or July of 2025, but the prototype will be at SHOT Show!

 SHOT Show 2025 -